Free Kitchen Hacks eBook

 To separate the egg white from the yolk, crack your eggshell in half over a bowl and transfer the egg yolk back and forth between either half of the shell, allowing the egg white to fall into the bowl.

+The tart crust is made from a super crumbly dough.
+The easiest way to bring it together is with clean hands.
 Just dig right in and use two fists to squeeze the dough, over and over until there is no loose flour left.

-First use your fist to press the dough into your prepped pan.
+Then, use your hands to press the dough into the bottom of your prepped pan.
+Use your thumbs to pinch the dough up the sides of your pan.

 Keep pushing up against the inside of the pan edges until you have a thin layer of dough throughout, keeping it as even as possible.

 Don’t forget to brush the edges, too.
 That’s the only part you can see peeking through once your tart is filled, so we really want that beautiful color to shine through!
+Set it aside to cool.

+Then, get going on your chocolate Baileys tart filling.
 Heat your cream in the microwave or over a double boiler until it just starts to simmer.

 Remove it from the heat, and fold in chocolate chips.
 Keep stirring until the chocolate chips start to melt and integrate into your cream.
 You may have little bits of chocolate that remain solid, and that’s okay!
 It will all melt and bake together in the oven.